Jeff Hawkins

-Jeffrey Hawkins is a co-founder of the companies Palm Computing, where he co-created the PalmPilot, and Handspring, where he was one of the creators of the Treo.
+Jeffrey Hawkins is an American businessman, computer scientist, neuroscientist and engineer.
+He co-founded Palm Computing — where he co-created the PalmPilot and Treo — and Handspring.

-He subsequently turned to work on neuroscience, founding the Redwood Center for Theoretical Neuroscience in 2002.
-In 2005 he founded Numenta, where he leads a team in efforts to reverse-engineer the neocortex and enable machine intelligence technology based on brain theory.
+He subsequently turned to work on neuroscience, founding in 2002 the Redwood Neuroscience Institute.
+In 2005 he co-founded Numenta, where he leads a team in efforts to reverse-engineer the neocortex and enable machine intelligence technology based on brain theory.

 He is the co-author of On Intelligence (2004), which explains his memory-prediction framework theory of the brain, and the author of A Thousand Brains: A New Theory of Intelligence (2021).

 Education

-Hawkins attended Cornell University, where he received a bachelor's degree in electrical engineering in 1979.
+Hawkins attended Cornell University, where he received a Bachelor of Science with a major in electrical engineering in 1979.

+His interest in pattern recognition for speech and text input to computers led him to enroll in the biophysics program at the University of California, Berkeley in 1986.
+While there he patented a "pattern classifier" for handwritten text, but his PhD proposal on developing a theory of the neocortex was rejected.

 Career

 Hawkins joined GRiD Systems in 1982, where he developed rapid application development (RAD) software called GRiDtask.

-His interest in pattern recognition for speech and text input to computers led him to enroll in the biophysics program at the University of California, Berkeley in 1986.
-While there he patented a "pattern classifier" for handwritten text, but his PhD proposal on developing a theory of the neocortex was rejected, apparently because none of the professors there were working on anything similar.
-The setback led him back to GRiD, where, as vice president of research from 1988 to 1992, he developed their pen-based computing initiative that in 1989 spawned the GRiDPad, one of the first tablet computers.
+As vice president of research from 1988 to 1992, he developed their pen-based computing initiative that in 1989 spawned the GridPad, one of the first tablet computers.

 Hawkins founded Palm Inc., in January 1992.
 In 1998 he left the company along with Palm co-founders Donna Dubinsky and Ed Colligan to start Handspring.

 In March 2005, Hawkins, together with Dubinsky (Palm's original CEO) and Dileep George, founded Numenta, Inc.